Download and install the latest GApps: Open GApps, NikGApps, FlameGApps, and more!

 Perhaps the most popular choice to download Google Apps on custom ROMs, the Open GApps project started its journey back in 2015 as the spiritual successor to the ParanoidAndroid GApps.
 The codebase of this distribution has been forked numerous times, all thanks to the project’s versatility, extensive documentation, and rich support for legacy Android builds.

 - Android Version Support: Android 4.4 KitKat to Android 11.
+The maintainers also offer test packages for Android 12 and Android 12L.

 - Platform Support: ARM, ARM64, x86, and x86_64.